 The cost of neuropsychological testing, psychotherapy and cognitive rehab is your responsibility and you should seek reimbursement from your health plan.

 We ask that you call to cancel at least 48 hours prior to your scheduled appointment, or you will be charged the full fee for the session.

 Do you provide accommodations for standardized testing?

 We have dealt with over 3,000 cases involving accommodations for high-stakes testing with a 95% success rate in these cases when a learning disability has been previously documented.
-The staff is highly trained with degrees from UC Berkeley, Yale, CUNY and others.
 We have an extremely short turn-around time.
 Documentation can be provided in as quick as 1-2 weeks following testing, compared to 3-4 weeks at most clinics.
 You may find more information about high-stakes testing here.

 Do you provide consultations?

 Yes, please visit our consultation page here for more information.

 What are your hours?

 At The Brain Clinic, we always strive to accommodate your busy schedule.
 Our regular working hours are:

 How do I get started?